GoogleChromeLabs/webm-wasm/README.md

 webm-wasm lets you create webm videos in JavaScript via WebAssembly.
 The library consumes raw RGBA buffers (like `ImageData` from a `<canvas>`, for example) and turns them into a webm video with the given framerate and quality.
 With realtime mode you can also use webm-wasm for streaming webm videos.

+Works in all major browsers (although Safari can’t play webm 🐼).

 The wasm module was created by [emscripten’ing][emscripten] [libvpx], [libwebm] and [libyuv].

 ## Usage